-Gary E. Landriau has served as Executive Vice President, Chief Investment Officer at Orion Office REIT Inc. since November 2021.
+Gary E. Landriau has served as Executive Vice President, Chief Investment Officer of the Company since November 2021.

 Before joining the Company, Mr. Landriau served as Head of Office and Industrial Asset Management at VEREIT from July 2014 until November 2021, where he focused on risk management and led leasing and disposition transactions within VEREIT's 53 million square foot office and industrial portfolio.
-Previously, Mr. Landriau served as Senior Vice President of CapLease from 1997 until 2013 where he completed acquisitions and dispositions in the mortgage capital group and also helped manage more than \$6 billion of debt and equity assets.
+Previously, Mr. Landriau served as Senior Vice President of CapLease from 1997 until 2013 where he completed acquisitions and dispositions in excess of \$1.2 billion.
+Prior to CapLease, Mr. Landriau served as Vice President of Prudential Realty Group where he worked in the mortgage capital group and also helped manage more than \$6 billion of debt and equity assets.